digitallinguistics/app/.github/CONTRIBUTING.md

 Folder          | Description
 ----------------|-------------------------------------------------------
 `App/`          | The App is a special top-level component, globally accessible with the `app` variable.
-Also contains components that are part of the app shell.
+Also contains components that are specific to the app shell.
 `components/`   | Components that are shared across pages (but not part of the app shell).
 `core/`         | High-level JavaScript modules whose functionality is shared across components.
 `fonts/`        | Font files.